Facial Plastic Surgery

 • Thinner nasal bridge

-• Augmenting nasal dorsum
+• Augmenting the nasal dorsum

 • Increasing the projection of the nose